WESTERN BALKANS AT THE CROSSROADS:

 Scientific advisor: Prof. Ioannis Armakolas

-The project team consists of ten junior and senior researchers from within the region with multidisciplinary scholarly backgrounds.
+The project team consists of twelve junior and senior researchers from within the region with multidisciplinary scholarly backgrounds.

 State influence activities in the region.